The Psychology And Neurology Of Trauma-Induced Psychosis

 • Severe injury or illness

-How does trauma induce psychosis?
+How does trauma induce symptoms of psychosis?

 There are a variety of theories about how traumatic experiences might increase a person’s vulnerability to psychotic experiences.
 Some involve biological mechanisms like hormonal shifts and gene expression, while others focus on psychosocial factors, such as mood instability.
 These explanations may not be mutually exclusive.
 In real-world cases of trauma-induced psychosis, biological and mental effects may trigger and reinforce each other.

-The HPA axis in trauma and psychosis
+The HPA axis in trauma and symptoms of psychosis

 One explanation for the effect of trauma on psychosis is that an overactive stress response may interfere with brain development.